 BDO, first appointed at the Company's AGM held on 31 July 2020, continues as Auditor.
 The Audit Committee reviews the re-appointment of the auditor every year.
-The Committee reviewed the effectiveness of the external audit process following the completion of the annual audit process for the year ended 31 March 2024, taking into consideration their standing, skills, experience, performance and objectivity of the firm and the audit team.
+The Committee reviewed the effectiveness of the external audit process following the completion of the annual audit process for the year ended 31 March 2025, taking into consideration their standing, skills, experience, performance and objectivity of the firm and the audit team.
 The Committee has reviewed and accepted reports from BDO on its procedures for ensuring that its independence and objectivity are safeguarded and that it has complied with relevant auditing standards.
 The Committee, from direct observation and enquiry of the Administrator, is satisfied that BDO provides effective independent challenge in carrying out its responsibilities.
 Following this review, the Committee concluded that the audit process was effective.

-BDO's fee in respect of the audit for the year ended 31 March 2024 is £44,000 (2023: £38,000).
+BDO's fee in respect of the audit for the year ended 31 March 2025 is £45,500 (2024: £44,000).
 Following professional guidelines, the audit partner rotates after five years.
-The year ended 31 March 2024 is Peter Smith's fourth year as audit partner.
+The year ended 31 March 2025 is Peter Smith's fifth year as audit partner.
+BDO will present potential audit partners to the Audit and Management Engagement Committee in 2025, ahead of the 31 March 2026 year end audit.